For Appointment: Call Us: +91 9484993617

 The cause of anything in excess is axiomatically bad.
 That not only applies to the chaos created by the students in the classroom but also in literal terms to everything.
-Too much talk, too much love, too much water, and even too much medication is a potential threat to the stability of health.
+Too much talk, too much love, too much water, and even too much medication are potential threats to the stability of health.
 Especially when we must talk about painkillers, too much of it can have adverse damage to the functionality of the kidneys.
-The study of effects of painkillers on kidneys can range from general side effects to specified problems such as the effect of low dose Aspirin on kidneys or the question of if ibuprofen can be taken with one kidney etc. So, in the below sections we will first cover the general side effects and then discuss some specified problems of excess painkillers and preventions that can be made to avoid those.
+The study of the effects of painkillers on kidneys can range from general side effects to specified problems such as the effect of low-dose Aspirin on kidneys or the question of if ibuprofen can be taken with one kidney etc. So, in the below sections, we will first cover the general side effects and then discuss some specified problems of excess painkillers and preventions that can be made to avoid those.

-Low dose Aspirin affects the creatinine and uric acid transport which causes a prolonged decrease in kidney functioning resulting in permanent damage of the kidneys if not stopped at the proper hour.
+Low-dose Aspirin affects creatinine and uric acid transport which causes a prolonged decrease in kidney function resulting in permanent damage to the kidneys if not stopped at the proper hour.

 By: Dr. Ravi Bhadania